Mashhood03344/Pre-Interview-Questionnaire---AdMaxim-Pvt-Limited/README.md

 **Ensure Correct App Password**

 Gmail requires an App Password for third-party applications like Postfix when using your Gmail account for SMTP.

 **Steps to generate an App Password:**
 - Log in to your Gmail account.
 - Go to Google Account Security Settings.
-       - Under "Signing in to Google", enable 2-Step Verification if not already done.
+- Under "Signing in to Google," enable 2-Step Verification if not already done.
 - Click on "App Passwords" and generate a password for "Mail" and "Linux Computer."
-       - Replace the password in /etc/postfix/sasl_passwd with the newly generated App Password:
+- Replace the password in `/etc/postfix/sasl_passwd` with the newly generated App Password:

         [smtp.gmail.com]:587 your_email@gmail.com:your_app_password